35,000+ Clinical Hours

 About These Resources

-These frameworks emerged from over 35,000 clinical hours working with men, couples, and families navigating narcissistic abuse, toxic family systems, and relational crisis.
+These frameworks emerged from over 35,000 coaching hours working with men, couples, and families navigating narcissistic abuse, toxic family systems, and relational crisis.
 They integrate Gottman Method research with clinical experience in complex trauma and family dynamics.

 I developed these tools because I kept encountering the same patterns that standard training doesn't adequately address: the scapegoated adult child who can't understand why they feel crazy, the passive man whose wife is desperate for him to engage, the couple in crisis who've tried therapy that went nowhere.